Skip to main content

 Finding the information you need on long pages can be a chore.
 Here’s how you can make page navigation easier, for both you and other users.

 When it comes to creating guides or informative posts, you want to make sure that you don’t leave out any helpful information.
-But long posts can be hard for users to navigate, especially if they’re coming back to check one specific thing.
+But long Confluence pages can be hard for users to navigate, especially if they’re coming back to check one specific thing.

 What are Confluence anchor links?

-Anchors are markers within a page that allow users to navigate directly to specific sections or content.
+Anchors are markers on a page that let users navigate directly to specific sections or content.
 They help users find relevant information quickly, especially in lengthy documents or knowledge bases.

 A GIF of a user clicking an anchor link to take them to a particular section of a Confluence page